IMPORTANT REMINDER

 Animals respond well both physically and emotionally to lavender.
 Rub a few drops of lavender in a carrier oil vigorously between palms, creating a hot friction, then stroke upwards from paw to body, then from head to tail.
 Long continuous strokes relax and calm after exertion or upset.
 This will also promote a healthy and shiny coat and repel fleas.
 Rub into bare scarred areas to promote the regrowth of fur.
 Use as a disinfectant on wounds.

-LAVENDER, SPIKE
+LAVENDER SPIKE

 Spike Lavender (the more medicinal of the lavenders) is high in Cineole and Camphor, which makes it a powerful germ killer and an effective addition to the first aid kit for antiseptic use, respiratory blends, and for general aches and pains.
 Often recommended as a component in an insect repellant blend, and is useful for hair and skin care.